 What GC Log Analyzer Will You Use?

 Choosing the perfect solution is not easy.
 It all comes down to the needs.
 Some of the tools that we’ve looked at rely mainly on the garbage collection metrics and provide additional support for garbage logs.
 By comparison, others are perfect for strict garbage collection logs analysis while not providing the possibility to look into the metrics produced by the JVM and its garbage collector.
 Are they flawed?
 No, they are just targeted to solve a different solution.
-However, in the end, you will probably need the functionality from both worlds – solutions that provide metrics and ones that offer log analysis or both in the same tool.
+However, in the end, you will probably need the functionality from both worlds – solutions that provide metrics and ones that offer log monitoring and analysis or both in the same tool.

 If you are looking for one that provides both worlds, you can stop searching and look at Sematext Logs and Sematext Cloud in general.
 Using Sematext Cloud and all its JVM-related goodies is as simple as installing the agent and using the automatic monitoring and logs discovery.
 From there, everything will happen automatically.
 Start your free trial today!